rhalliday/HTML-SocialMetaV5/README.md

     * player_width      # Width of IFRAME specified in twitter:player in pixels
     * player_height     # Height of IFRAME specified in twitter:player in pixels

-\* image to be displayed in place of the player on platforms that don’t support iframes or inline players.
+image to be displayed in place of the player on platforms that does not support iframes or inline players.
 You should make this image the same dimensions as your player.
-Images with fewer than 68,600 pixels (a 262x262 square image, or a 350x196 16:9 image) will cause the player card not to render.
+Images with fewer than 68,600 pixels (a 262 x 262 square image, or a 350 x 196 16:9 image) will cause the player card not to render.
-Image must be less than 1MB in size \*
+Image must be less than 1MB in size

 ## App Card